apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 Check the URI is correct, and that the bucket actually exists.

 If using a third-party store, verify that you've configured the client to talk to the specific server in `fs.s3a.endpoint`.
 Forgetting to update this value and asking the AWS S3 endpoint for a bucket is not an unusual occurrence.

-This can surface during IO if the bucket has been deleted, or the startup check for bucket existence has been disabled by setting `fs.s3a.bucket.probe` to 0.
+This can surface during filesystem API calls if the bucket is deleted while you are using it, -or the startup check for bucket existence has been disabled by setting `fs.s3a.bucket.probe` to 0.

 ```
 org.apache.hadoop.fs.s3a.UnknownStoreException: s3a://random-bucket-7d9217b0-b426-4344-82ea-25d6cbb316f1/